mooddood235/PotentialPotato/README.md

 <uni> ::= "(U" <nat> ")"
 <pattern> ::= <nat> | <list> | <vec> | <uni> | "!" <literal>
 ```

-Is a recursive function that computes the `n`'th member of the Fibonacci sequence.
-In order to classify as a recursive function:
+## Restrictions
-- The name of the definition must have prefix `rec-`.
+- A recursive function's name must be prefixed with `rec-`.
+- The function must be of one argument.
-- The bottom of the recursive function must be a match expression.
+- The body of the recursive function must be a match expression.
-- The expression being matched must be the last argument to the recursive function.
+- The expression being matched is the argument to the function.
+- Every recursive call's argument must be a strict sub-expression of the pattern.

-Guaranteeing Termination:
+## Guaranteeing Termination
-Let `m` be the expression being matched.
-For every match case, the pattern is a more informative version of `m`.
-This means a strict sub-expression of the pattern is a strict sub-expression of `m`.
-Potential Potato restricts the last argument of every recursive call to be a strict sub-expression of the pattern.
-Hence, the last argument of every recursive call is a strict sub-expression of `m`.
-Since the last argument of every recursive function is what will be matched, we know that every recursive call is matching an expression that is a strict sub-expression of whatever the parent call was matching.
-Since every recursive call is matching a strictly smaller expression, and these exists an "else" case that always matches, the recursive function must terminate.
+Let `e` be the argument to a recursive function.
+According to the restrictions, `e` must be the expression being matched, and every recursive call's argument must be a strict sub-expression of the pattern.
+Since every pattern is a more informative version of `e`, it follows that every recursive call's argument is gauranteed to be a strict sub-expression of `e`.
+This means that every recursive call is getting an argument that is strictly smaller than the parent call.
+Since every match expression contains an "else" case, and arguments are always getting smaller, a recursive function must terminate.
 # Universe Hierarchy

 `(U zero)` takes the place of $U$ in Pie.